Introduction

 The Slawson Scam

-I want to give a bit of a back story to some of these sections, because they certainly have shaped the person that I would become, and the way that I’ve learned to think.
+I want to share some backstory to these sections because the experiences I’ll recount have deeply shaped the person I’ve become and the way I’ve learned to think.

-There was a black and a red wire coming out of it, and these were clipped onto either side of a flexible copper sheet, and the food was placed on top of it.
-Here is where I began to realize there was something wrong.
-How exactly did the electricity pass through the food, especially if it was sitting on top similar to a bird on a powerline?
+There were two wires, one black and one red, extending from the device, each clipped onto opposite sides of a flexible copper sheet where the food was placed.
+This is where I began to realize something was wrong.
+How exactly was electricity supposed to pass through the food, especially when it was merely sitting on top of the copper sheet, much like a bird perched on a powerline?
+This defied the basic laws of electricity.

 Something to Be Concerned About